BleuLlama/LlamaLlaser/README.md

 ## Library/Python

-This directory contains the various python programs for capturing from the LDP, as well as for commanding it in various ways.
+The **Python**  directory contains the various python programs for capturing from the LDP, as well as for commanding it in various ways.
 It also contains a library that bundles the serial interface into a more pythony interface.